 Chaos Engineering for PCF

 Modern Internet-scale microservice architectures exhibit complex communication behavior and failure scenarios with chaotic behavior (a.k.a the Butterfly Effect) that may lead to large scale disruptive events.
-This complexity comes from the PCF components, services running thereon, and the underlying infrastructure necessary to provide highly available compute, network, security, storage, persistence services.
+This complexity comes from the Pivotal Cloud Foundry (PCF) components, services running thereon, and the underlying infrastructure necessary to provide highly available compute, network, security, storage, persistence services.
 For a distributed microservice architecture to function ideally, these elements must all work in tandem and tolerate failure.
 To systematically verify that a system can tolerate failure, a disciplined approach is necessary.
 One such approach is Chaos Engineering.
 This proposal demonstrates the approach and the custom tools T-Mobile is building to purposefully break systems, identify weaknesses and take corrective actions.
-Its an enhanced API on top of the ChaosLemur project for introducing more complex failure scenarios into the PCF environment.
+It's an enhanced API on top of the ChaosLemur project for introducing more complex failure scenarios into the PCF environment.